Katherine Puckett, PhD, MS, MSW, LCSW

 National Director of Mind-Body Medicine

-Comprised of highly trained, licensed psychotherapists, the Department offers a wide range of therapeutic and supportive services including individual and family counseling, educational groups providing training and practice in stress reduction techniques, and support groups.
-In taking advantage of these offerings, many patients report greater peace of mind and relaxation and improved communication with family members.
+Quite simply, the mind-body medicine team helps you connect with your inner strength.
+Comprised of highly trained, licensed psychotherapists, the department offers a wide range of supportive services, including individual and family counseling, educational groups providing stress management techniques and support groups.
+In taking advantage of these offerings, many patients report greater peace of mind and relaxation, and improved communication with family members.

 Dr. Puckett is a licensed clinical social worker.
 She earned a PhD from the University of Chicago and a master's degree in social work from Loyola University.

 Dr. Puckett came to Cancer Treatment Centers of America (CTCA) with more than 25 years of experience in human services, addressing the needs of vulnerable populations who have sustained major losses.
 Her broad-based professional background includes more than 20 years in leadership positions in social services and healthcare, with additional experience as a clinician, researcher and teaching assistant.

 Dr. Puckett currently serves as Director of Mind-Body Medicine at CTCA at Midwestern Regional Medical Center, a position she has held since August 2002.
 In January 2007, Dr. Puckett was also appointed to the position of National Director of Mind-Body Medicine to assist CTCA in coordinating and enhancing mind-body programs and services across the regional centers.